ircv3/ircv3-specifications/core/message-tags-3.3.md

 receiving messages with more than one occurrence of a tag key SHOULD discard all but the final occurrence.

-### Empty tagged messages
+### The `TAGMSG` tag-only event

+A new event `TAGMSG` is defined for sending messages with tags but no text content.
+This event MUST be delivered to targets in the same way as `PRIVMSG` and `NOTICE` events, taking into account channel membership and modes.

+Servers MAY apply moderation to this event using existing or newly specified modes or configuration.

-Servers MUST accept `PRIVMSG` and `NOTICE` events sent with client-only tags even if the message content parameter is empty.
-These events MUST NOT be delivered to clients that haven't negotiated the message tags capability.
-If neither client-only tags nor a message body are included, servers MAY respond with a standard `ERR_NOTEXTTOSEND` error.
+These events MUST NOT be delivered to clients that haven't negotiated the message tags capability and MAY be rejected if no tags are included.

+If this event is sent without any tags, servers SHOULD reject it with a standard `ERR_NEEDMOREPARAMS` error numeric.

+See `PRIVMSG` for more details on replies and examples.

-Clients that receive events without any message text MUST NOT display content-less messages as-is in the message history unless one of the attached tags is specified to require such a display.
+Clients that receive the `TAGMSG` event MUST NOT display them in the message history except according to the specifications of the attached tags.

-The pseudo-BNF for empty tagged messages is as follows:
+The pseudo-BNF for this event is as follows:

-    <message> ::= '@' <tags> <SPACE> [':' <prefix> <SPACE> ] ('PRIVMSG' | 'NOTICE') <SPACE> <target> <SPACE> ':' <crlf>
+    <message> ::= '@' <tags> <SPACE> [':' <prefix> <SPACE> ] 'TAGMSG' <SPACE> <target> <crlf>

 ### Size limit